Anaghjaiswar/real-time-chat-app-documentation/README.md

 - **`<room_name>`:** Use one of the valid room names (e.g., `2nd_year`, `backend_2_3`, etc.).
 - **`<your-auth-token>`:** The token obtained after authenticating via the login API.
+- also after <room_name> in url , then you can put token through params in key value pair key-- `token` and value will be `your auth token`

 ### Kotlin Example